containernetworking/cni/SPEC.md

     - **Extra arguments**.
 This provides an alternative mechanism to allow simple configuration of CNI plugins on a per-container basis.
     - **Name of the interface inside the container**.
 This is the name that should be assigned to the interface created inside the container (network namespace); consequently it must comply with the standard Linux restrictions on interface names.
   - Result:
+    - **Interfaces list**.
+Depending on the plugin, this can include the sandbox (eg, container or hypervisor) interface name and/or the host interface name, the hardware addresses of each interface, and details about the sandbox (if any) the interface is in.
-    - **IPs assigned to the interface**.
-This is either an IPv4 address, an IPv6 address, or both.
+    - **IP configuration assigned to each interface**.
+The IPv4 and/or IPv6 addresses, gateways, and routes assigned to sandbox and/or host interfaces.
     - **DNS information**.
 Dictionary that includes DNS information for nameservers, domain, search domains and options.

 - Delete container from network